What is 20/1400? Understanding Fractions, Percentages, and Decimals

 - Q: How accurate should my answer be?

 A: The level of accuracy depends on the context.
-In some situations, rounding to one or two decimal places is sufficient.
+Practically speaking, in some situations, rounding to one or two decimal places is sufficient.
 In others, more decimal places might be required for precision.

 - Q: Can I use a calculator to solve this?

 A: Absolutely!
-Calculators are helpful tools for performing calculations quickly and accurately.
-However, understanding the underlying mathematical principles is equally important.
+Think about it: calculators are helpful tools for performing calculations quickly and accurately.
+Still, understanding the underlying mathematical principles is equally important.

 Conclusion: Mastering Fractions, Decimals, and Percentages